3liz/qjazz/README.md

 ### OGC *Processes* for QGIS Processing

-Qjazz is designed for distributed environment and provide all-in-a-box setup for deploying execution of QGIS processing algorihthms behind an compliant OGC *Processes* api.
+Qjazz is designed for distributed environment and provide all-in-a-box setup for deploying execution of QGIS processing algorithms behind a compliant OGC *Processes* api.

 It enables leverage your algorithms and models designed with QGIS desktop with a full